-The suite of profiles that are available is regularly expanding, the latest addition being the brand new Productive Conflict Profile.
+The suite of profiles that are available is regularly expanding, the latest addition being the new Productive Conflict and Agile EQ Profiles.
 We are often asked by clients which ones they should use.
 Below is a short summary of each of the core profiles to help guide you as to which one would work best for your own needs.

 This is the introductory profile that provides anyone, in any role, with detailed information about their own behaviour and how they can best relate to others with differing styles.
 It can be used extensively in any situation to help individuals or teams.

 This profile is specifically aimed at helping salespeople to connect better with their customers.
 The information focuses on how you can recognise the styles of your customers in order to build better, faster relationships with them and present information in ways that they can best relate to.
 Profiles include Customer Relationship Maps to help you instantly assess the style of a customer and get tips on how best to communicate with them.

 The Management profile focuses on enhancing relationships between a manager and their direct reports.
 It focuses on understanding your directing and delegating style, how to motivate each of the styles and approaches to developing others.

 This is aimed at senior leaders in an organisation, and using a simple three-step process helps them to develop the fundamental work of leaders: creating a vision, building alignment around that vision and championing execution of the vision.
 The profile improves self-awareness in key areas that will help leaders get better outcomes.

 Using multi-rater feedback alongside a self-assessment the profile helps identify which approaches, from the Eight Approaches to Effective Leadership, are considered strengths and which may benefit from further development.
 An individual's leadership effectiveness is elevated by:

 1. understanding how others see you as a leader